-For administrative purposes ELTU is attached to the Faculty of Arts and Culture.
-The unit offers English Language Courses to the entire university student population to enhance their proficiency in English Language.
-During the Intensive Programme English classes are conducted by the ELTU with the help of visiting instructors within or out of the University.
-In addition, the ELTU is conducting the English classes during the first and second semesters of the Common Core Programme.
+The DELT is functioning under the Faculty of Arts and Culture.
+However, this unit offers English Language Courses to the entire university student population to enhance their proficiency in English Language.
+During the pre-academic term, Intensive English Programme is conducted by the DELT with the help of visiting instructors and academics.
+In addition, the DELT is conducting the English classes for engineering students during their first and second semesters of the Common Core Programme.

-10.9 University Library and Museum
+University Library and Museum